-I grew up in a small farming community in northwestern Minnesota, where my love for wide open spaces, everything green and lakes began.
+I grew up in a small farming community in northwestern Minnesota.
+It’s where my love for wide open spaces, everything green and lakes began.
 I was fortunate enough to have a lovely, carefree, middle class upbringing.
 My mother worked as a nurse and my father sold farm equipment.
 I’m a middle child, sandwiched between brothers.
 We’d play school, ran a restaurant at lunch time (for each other) and did plenty of swimming at the lake.

-After graduation, I moved to the big city with hopes of landing a teaching job, but I longed for something more.
+After graduation, I moved to the Minneapolis with hopes of landing a teaching job, but I longed for something more.
 I attended Art Institutes International, MN and studied photography.
 From there, my gigantic family came in handy.
 I photographed the events, the kids, the weddings and knew I had found my purpose.

 In the meantime, I was searching for inspiration and found Joy Prouty with Wildflowers Photography.
 Joy is one of the most honest, compassionate and talented people I’ve met.
 Her work has a quality and honest feel.
 She specializes in family photography and films that are raw, intimate and real.
 I have yet to watch one of her films and not burst into tears.